Aegizz/Tut-7-ON-Imp/README.md

 ```

 To establish connection between client and server, run in client ```connect ws://localhost:9002```
+Alternatively, compile debugClient using ```make test``` which automatically makes a connection (make sure server is running before debugClient)

 # Current Implemented Features
 - Client <-> Server communication with multiple clients able to connect